chef/chef/CONTRIBUTING.md

 We have a 3 step process for contributions:

-1. Commit changes to a git branch, making sure to sign those changes for the [Developer Certificate of Origin](#developer-certification-of-origin-dco)
+1. Commit changes to a git branch, making sure to sign-off those changes for the [Developer Certificate of Origin](#developer-certification-of-origin-dco).
-2. Create a Github Pull Request for your change, following the instructions in the pull request template
+2. Create a Github Pull Request for your change, following the instructions in the pull request template.
 3. Perform a [Code Review](#code-review-process) with the project maintainers on the pull request.

 ### Pull Request Requirements